peferron/peferron.github.io/_posts/2017-04-07-measuring-air-quality-part-2.md

 So I wrote a tiny HTTP server that receives raw measurements, adds a field with the computed AQI, and writes the whole thing to InfluxDB.
 This also makes it easier to swap InfluxDB with another DB later.

 That's it!
 It was a fun week-end project.
-The code is on [GitHub](https://github.com/peferron/air-quality).
+The code is on [GitHub](https://github.com/peferron/air-quality), and the dashboard is [live here](https://air-quality.peferron.com/grafana/dashboard/db/air-quality?orgId=2&from=now-7d&to=now&refresh=5m&theme=light).

 {% include figure.html srcset="/images/air-graph/air-graph_768x176.png 768w, /images/air-graph/air-graph_1085x248.png 1085w" src="/images/air-graph/air-graph_768x176.png" caption="Turns out cooking is much worse than commuting." %}